itxchy/blog.matttrifilo.com/_posts/2016-02-16-first-blog-post.md

 I knew that I'd be able to freelance with a lot of friends in LA on interesting projects after I got my feet on the ground, but without anything new to learn or aspire to beyond bigger budget films where I'd likely have to settle for the lowest level audio cleanup tasks with hyper-fast deadlines and low pay for years, I knew I'd never be happy doing post-production full-time.

+I'm very thankful to the many filmmakers and friends who have given me incredible opportunities over the years, but the audio industry is very limiting in a lot of ways.
+You work very hard and passionately on projects just to see them vanish a short time later.
+The majority of projects I've spent hundreds of hours on are gone forever.
+Not online, not on television, just gone.
+There's no way to work on personal projects either without shooting your own film, which would not allow time to mix sound on top of that.
+Being a sound editor, sound designer, or re-recording mixer leaves you dependent on others creating projects in order for you to do anything at all.
+I lived for the soulful, inspiring projects with directors who trusted me with creative decisions that would benefit the project in ways they couldn't accomplish alone, but could push me beyond my perceived limits to produce the kind of soundscapes I could never build alone.
+Those kind of projects are very rare at the professional level, and were few and far between while I freelanced.

 Think about the majority of big budget films that have come out in recent years.
 Many of them were a complete waste of precious, finite time and money to see.
 Two hours of your one and only life that you'll never get back.
-Just imagine spending years of your life working feverishly on a film like Speed 2 just to get a paycheck and witness it tank spectacularly.
-I'd much rather spend my most productive years working on projects that will make people's lives better, even in a small, indirect way.
+Just imagine spending *years* of your life working feverishly on a film like Transformers 3 just to get a paycheck and witness it tank spectacularly.
+I'd much rather spend my most productive years working on projects that will make people's lives *better*, even in a small, indirect way.
 There are so many big, hard problems in the world and not nearly enough people doing anything meaningful to solve them.
 I knew a change had to happen.

 ### Hello, World!